notthetup/blog/_posts/2010-04-06-the-3g-4g-confusion.md

 The main reason for the confusion is the completely illogical and confusing naming convention and 'branding' (it sounds almost dirty) used by all the telcos and manufacturers.

-Let's go back to the basics..
+Let's go back to the basics.

 **1G. **When mobile telecommunication started off, it was analogue.
 All communication between the phone and the tower was just a analogue modulated signal of the speech.
 This is called 1G.
 The standards used during these times were, [NMT][1] \* [AMPS][2] \* [ETACS][3] etc.